Getting a divorce in finland

 You and your ex-spouse should try to be flexible and not prevent your child’s contact with the other parent.
 The Finnish law only contains the visiting right for parents, but remember that relationships with other family members, such as grandparents, are also very important to the child.
 In intercultural divorce, the child’s right to keep both cultures in his/her life should not be neglected.

 All decisions should be made in the child’s best interest and, if possible, with regard to the child’s own wishes.
 Also, you should never put your child in a position where they have to decide between you and your ex-spouse.
 Visiting rights apply also in a sole custody arrangement.

 If you are having problems with visitation

-If you have made an agreement on visitation arrangements, but the parent living with the child does not abide by this agreement, you can contact a child welfare supervisor (lastenvalvoja) of the municipality in which the child lives.
-The child welfare supervisor will then arrange a meeting with the parents.
+If you have made an agreement on visitation arrangements, but the parent living with the child does not abide by this agreement, you can contact a child welfare officer (lastenvalvoja) of the municipality in which the child lives.
+The child welfare officer will then arrange a meeting with the parents.

 If you suspect that your child’s health or safety is being compromised when he or she is visiting the other parent, share your concerns with social service staff.
 If there are grounds for your worries, a court can give a ruling stating that social services must be present when your child meets his or her other parent.

 Kaapatut Lapset ry offer advice and support if there is a threat of abduction.

 After a divorce, both parents remain responsible for the child's maintenance, regardless of the custody arrangement.
 Usually the parent not living with the child has to pay child support (elatusapu) to the other parent.

 The exact amount of child support will be determined regarding, among others, the parents' income, housing costs and other assets, as well as the child's ability to care for their own maintenance.